conan-io/docs/creating_packages/define_abi_compatibility.rst

 .. note::

     Compatible packages are a match for a binary in the dependency graph.
-When a compatible package is found, the ``--build=missing`` build policy will **not** build from sources that package.
+When a compatible package is found, the :command:`--build=missing` build policy will **not** build from sources that package.